opendaylight/docs/docs/release-notes/projects/lispflowmapping.rst

 * All modules have been unit tested.
 Integration tests have been performed for all major features.
 System tests have been performed on most major features.
 * Registering and retrieval of basic mappings have been tested more thoroughly.
 More complicated mapping policies have gone through less testing.

 Migration
 ---------

 * Is it possible to migrate from the previous release?
 If so, how?

-  * LISP Flow Mapping service will auto-populate the datastructures from existing MD-SAL data upon service start if the data has already been migrated separately.
-No automated way for transfering the data is provided in this release.
+  * LISP Flow Mapping service will auto-populate the data structures from existing MD-SAL data upon service start if the data has already been migrated separately.
+No automated way for transferring the data is provided in this release.

 Compatibility
 -------------